anodyne/nova/README.md

 Last Update
 -----------
-25 January 2010
+26 January 2010

 Latest Updates
 --------------
-* added the datepicker plugin
+* added the skin.yml file to the beta skin
-* updated the mission management page to use the datepicker
+* updated the index files in the core directory to use the proper line endings (unix) and encoding (utf8)
-* updated the version info in the constants file
+* updated the sunny skin

 Changes
 -------